lorandszakacs/enclosure/README.md

 # enclosure

-Simple macro to generate an `case class Enclosure(fullModuleName: String)` data-type telling you in which module it was instantiated in.
+Simple macro to generate a `case class Enclosure(fullModuleName: String)` data-type telling you in which module it was instantiated in.
 Think, `log4s` or `log4cats` logger names based on the class/object/trait they were created in, but generalized and useable outside of that context.

 Honestly, the library should be pretty stable and will most likely change only to support new Scala versions.
 But what do I know?